-The practice is owned by an individual who is the principal dentist there.
-They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
+The practice is owned by a partnership and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
+Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
+The registered manager at City Airport Dental Surgery was the practice manager.

-On the day of inspection we collected 14 CQC comment cards filled in by patients.
+On the day of inspection we received feedback from 22 patients.
 This information gave us a positive view of the practice.

-During the inspection we spoke with one dentist, one dental nurse and the practice managers.
+During the inspection we spoke with one dentist, one dental nurse, the receptionist and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.